-Needs and wants are different for people all over the world.
+• Needs and wants are different for people all over the world.
 Have students learn more about the needs and wants of someone living in a different country by visiting the websites of organizations like UNICEF or World Vision.

-Pre- and Post-Assessment of

-What can you tell me about
+- What can you tell me about needs and wants? - What did you learn about needs and wants?

-d wants

-What did you learn about

-wants